Skip to main content

 Drug interactions of famotidine vs. omeprazole

 Famotidine and omeprazole may need to be avoided with drugs that depend on stomach acid for absorption.
-These drugs include antiretrovirals, such as atazanavir and rilpivirine, and antifungals, such as ketoconazole and itraconazole.
+These drugs include certain cancer drugs, such as Tarceva (erlotinib) and Tasigna (nilotinib), and antifungals, such as ketoconazole and itraconazole.
 Taking famotidine or omeprazole can decrease the absorption of these drugs and decrease their overall effectiveness.

-Famotidine can also interact with tizanidine, a muscle relaxer that is processed by the CYP1A2 enzyme in the liver.
-Famotidine can increase levels of tizanidine in the body which can lead to low blood pressure (hypotension), slow heartbeat (bradycardia), or extreme drowsiness.
+Famotidine can also interact with tizanidine, a muscle relaxer that is broken down by the CYP1A2 enzyme in the liver.
+Famotidine can increase levels of tizanidine in the body, which can lead to low blood pressure (hypotension), slow heartbeat (bradycardia), or extreme drowsiness.

 Famotidine and omeprazole may interact with other drugs not described here.
 It is important to tell your healthcare provider about all medications you take before starting treatment with famotidine or omeprazole.